Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class4/README.md

 - We will set up our compute environment for upcoming lab modules so that we have all the tools installed and ready for use.
 - We will learn how to load Great lakes modules i.e pre-installed softwares provided by ARC-TS team.
 - We will learn how to generate a SLURM script and submit our first job to the HPC cluster.
+- We will get some more practice with for loops and shel scripts

 Directory organization for the course
 -------------------------------------
-In the first class on Great Lakes we worked in our home directory and copied files over there.
-For the remainder of the course we will be working in our course home directories.
-The reason for this is that your home directory is only accessible to you.
-However, we want to be able to share files, work in teams and have instructors review your work.
-To accomplish this we have worked with the administrators to setup this course directory with the neccesary permissions to do all of this!
-To go to this directory use the following cd command (and don't forget about your tab completes!):
+For class labs and assignments we have been and will continue to work on the shared disk space in the /scratch directory.
+In the course home directory each student and instructor has their own home directory, and there is also a shared_data directory where course files are located.
+You'll notice that while you can go to your own home directory or the shared_data directory, you are not able to go to other student's directories.
+Moreover, unlike students, instructors are able to access any directory.
+To create this setup we  worked with the Great Lakes administrators to set appropriate directory permissions to do all of this!
+Let's go to the course home directory to see how the permissions are set:

 ```
 #Go to the class directory